Second Congressional Commission on Education: Overview and History

 The body was created by virtue of Republic Act (RA) 11899, which lapsed into law on July 23, 2022.

 The commission is tasked to conduct a national review of the country's education sector after the COVID-19 pandemic exacted a heavy toll on learning.
 Its primary goal is to recommend legislation and policies to address the "learning crisis" and improve the quality of education in the Philippines.

+On March 5, 2026, Bongbong Marcos signed an EDCOM II extension for two years.

 The Education Commission of 1991

 The first Education Commission was established in 1991.
 It was tasked with assessing the state of Philippine education and recommending reforms.
 The commission's findings highlighted issues like low investment, disparities in access, low achievement, and high dropout rates.
 These findings led to significant changes, including the "trifocalization" of basic education and the creation of CHED and TESDA.

 Grade 10 Filipinos scored lowest among all ASEAN countries in Math, Reading, and Science, besting only Cambodia, with more than 75% of our learners scoring lower than Level 2, or the minimum level of proficiency in Math, Reading, and Science.